craigphicks/semaphore-task-scheduler-js/README.md

   - in the case of constructor arg `concurrentTaskLimit<=0`, either form is allowed.
   - in either case, the tasks/promises are managed by the instance of `<Classname>` until reaching miletone *read*.
 The tasks/promises may reject, and those rejections are handled to prevent unhandled promise rejections.
 - `instance.addEnd()`
   - this a guarantee from the caller that `addTask` will not be called again.
-It is required so the class instance knows that when the internal pipeline is drained, it has reached milestone *finished-processing*.
+It is required so the instance knows that when all tasks/promises have reached the *finished* milestone, the instance has reached the *finished-processing* milestone.
-- Generally, when possible, *rejected-values* are passed to the consumer before *resolved-values*. `WaitAll.waitAllSettled()` is an exception to that rule.
+- Generally, when possible, *rejected-values* are passed to the consumer before *resolved-values*. `WaitAll.waitAllSettled()` is one exception to that rule.

 ## `AsyncIter` only API
 - see [?]() for example.